Euclideon/udcore/Docs/udJSON.md

 Relevant methods:

   * udJSON::SetString(const char *pStr) - A copy of pStr is taken, if pStr is NULL this will fail and set to T_Void
+  * udJSON::SetMemberString(const char *pStr, const char *pExpression, ...) - A copy of pStr is taken, if pStr is NULL this will fail and set to T_Void
   * udJSON::AsBool() - Returns true if the string is "true" (ignores case) or is a numeric value >= 1.0
   * udJSON::AsInt() - Returns the result of udStrAtoi
   * udJSON::AsInt64() - Returns the result of udStrAtoi64